edgeteamdan/chipp-hackathon-assistant/docs/test-clickup.md

 ### 4. Configure ClickUp Workspace
 - After successful ClickUp authentication, you'll see workspace selection
 - Choose your desired Team > Space > List from the dropdown
-- Click "✅ Configure Default List"
+- Click "✅ Select Default List"
 - You should see confirmation message

 ### 5. Test Email Processing